keygate-io/mpc-multisig/README.md

-# Non-custodial Multisignature Wallet
+# mpc-multisig
-💝 This project received a $2500 grant from the [DFINITY foundation](https://dfinity.org/grants).
+💝 This project received a $5000 grant from the [DFINITY foundation](https://dfinity.org/grants).

 ## Overview